gher-uliege/drifter-raspberry-pi/README.md

 ```

 where `julia-1.8.5` is the directory that was created when extracting the compressed archive.
-Start Julia by runnng `julia` and install the following package:
+Start Julia by running `julia` and install the following packages:

 ```julia
 using Pkg